yale-cpsc-419-templates/pset-1-template/README.md

 ### Late Submissions

-The deadline for this assignment is **11:59 PM NHT (New Haven Time) on Feb 7, 2025**.
+The deadline for this assignment is **10:59 PM NHT (New Haven Time) on September 26, 2025**.
-There is a strict 15 minute grace period beyond the deadline, to be used in case of technical or administrative difficulties, and not for putting final touches on your solution.
+There is a strict 60-minute grace period beyond the deadline.
-(If you can do it in as little as 15 minutes, it probably is insignificant enough not to change your grade.)

-Late submissions will receive a 5% deduction for every 12-hour period (or part thereof) after the deadline.
+Late submissions will receive a 5% deduction for every 12-hour period (or part thereof) after the deadline and grace period.
 After 48 hours, the Canvas assignment will close and submissions after that time will not receive any credit.

 Except for submissions after the 48-hour deadline (*which are not accepted*), the timestamp on the commit associated with the linked release will determine what late penalties, if any, are applied.